Science Networking Online

 What if I want to network but can't make it this time?
 Register anyway.
 You only have to register once to get the monthy announcements for Science Networking Online events.

-What's the big idea about networking?
-The big idea is simple: the more we seek to help others, the better for all of us!
-For more on why giving is so important to networking and collaboration, read any of Bob Burg's books about Go-Givers or his classic, "Endless Referrals."
+What's the Big Idea about networking?
+It's simple: the more we seek to help others, the better it is for all of us!
+To learn more about why giving is so important to networking and collaboration, read any of Bob Burg's books about Go-Givers or his classic, "Endless Referrals."

 Who hosts these events?
 For now, I (Barb Bickford) do.
 If you are willing to assist or co-host, let me know!
-You can start with whatever role is comfortable for you (e.g., monitoring the chat, setting up breakout rooms, suggesting a discussion question).
-Your participation in leading these events can help ensure they continue!
+You can start with whatever role is comfortable for you (e.g., suggesting a discussion question, monitoring the chat, setting up breakout rooms, promoting this in science organizations).
+Stepping up will help you develop leadership skills and serve the science community at the same time.

 Register above